-"You don't know about Advanced Custom Fields?
-Without ACF, I definitely wouldn't be using WordPress anymore."
-That's the message a colleague sent to me over Slack a few weeks ago.
-He's a developer and I'm a designer.
-I realized at this point ACF is something I wanted to - and needed to - know more about!
+"You don't know Advanced Custom Fields (ACF)?
+Without ACF, I definitely wouldn't use WordPress anymore."
+This is what a colleague wrote to me via Slack a few weeks ago.
+However, he is a developer, I am a designer.
+At the latest at this point, however, I realized that I should (and wanted to) deal with it.

 WordPress itself already offers a wide range of functions.
-Advanced Custom Fields allows you to extend these functions much further and even for free in the standard version.
-They give you full control over the content of your website.
+With Advanced Custom Fields (ACF) you can expand these functions even further - free of charge in the standard version.
+They allow you full control over the content of your website.

 In the WordPress backend, we can find generic fields for posts and pages including title, content, date, and author.
 Advanced Custom Fields, or the plugin mentioned below, allow you to fully customize and adapt your WordPress posts and pages and thus the content of your site.

-This makes almost anything possible with WordPress - Advanced Custom Fields is basically tuning for WordPress.
+This means that just about anything is possible with WordPress - Advanced Custom Fields as a tuning for WordPress, so to speak.

-What do I need Advanced Custom Fields for anyway?
+What do I need Advanced Custom Fields for ?

-In a nutshell: You'll probably need Advanced Custom Fields when the basic elements in the WordPress backend aren't enough for what you're trying to do.
-Perhaps you're faced with a challenge that can only be solved partially, or not at all, with posts and pages.
+In a nutshell: You probably need Advanced Custom Fields when you can no longer get on with the on-board elements in the WordPress backend.
+You are faced with a challenge that cannot or can only partially be realised with the help of pages or posts.

 Depending on your customer's requirements, such a situation could easily come up.
 If you're a web designer, you may have already encountered such issues yourself.

-In my case, for example, I needed to build a search function with filters.
-This wasn't just a simple text search that looks for any matching content on the entire site, but a search in which specific data can be entered via a form.
-The user should have various filters available to choose from.
-It was supposed to include, among others, the following:
+In my case, for example, I was allowed to build a search with filter criteria.
+This is not a simple text search that searches the entire website for suitable content, but a search in which specific data can be entered beforehand via a form.
+The user has various filter criteria at his disposal.
+Among others, these are: